ing-bank/baker/docs/sections/versions/baker-3-release-notes.md

 # Release Notes v3

 The theme of release 3 is the Baker runtime.
+We have two goals with this release.

 The first goal is to be clearer in what the Baker runtime does.
 We try to achieve this by having better naming and more truthful interface.

 The second goal is to simplify the internal logic of the runtime.
-This makes developing on Baker easier and has increased the performance of Baker.
+This help when developing baker and has increased the performance of Baker.

 ## Clearer and more truthful runtime interface
 The interface of Baker has had a complete overhaul.